Exodromy: Oriented pushouts oriented fiber products

-\begin{qst} The restriction functor $\Fun^{\lex}(\UU,\ZZ)\to \Fun^{\lex}(\UU^{\coh}_{<\infty},\ZZ)$ is, as a result of this proposition, fully faithful on bounded coherent gluing functors, but what is the essential image of the bounded coherent gluing functors?
-It might be helpful to give a simple intrinsic characterisation. \end{qst}
+is fully faithful on bounded coherent gluing functors.
+What is the essential image of the bounded coherent gluing functors?
+It might be helpful to have a simple intrinsic characterization. \end{qst}